Set up an OpenEnergyMonitor system

 c) emonGLCD - wireless LCD display

-The emonGLCD is an open-source general purpose wireless graphical LCD display unit that can be added to the system like any other node.
+The emonGLCD is an open-source general purpose wireless graphical LCD unit that can be added to the system like any other node.

-It can be configured to show anything you'd like to display from power consumption and generation to room temperatures.
-It has two indicator LEDs that can glow red or green depending on if you're importing or exporting electricity.
-The emonGLCD has a built in temperature sensor; as well as receiving and displaying monitoring data the emonGLCD can transmit the current room temperature back to the base station for logging to emoncms.
+It can be configured to show anything you'd like to display from power consumption and generation, to room temperature.
+It has two LEDs that glow red or green depending on whether you're importing or exporting energy.
+The emonGLCD has a built in temperature sensor and can transmit the current room temperature back to the base station for logging to emoncms.
 It is especially useful for providing real-time at-a-glance information.

-3) Configure emoncms to log, process and display monitored data
+3) Configure Emoncms to log, process, and display monitored data